Documentary Filmmaking: Developing Your Story

 Live online course

 Sundance Collab offers a robust collection of online courses in the Sundance spirit of amplifying your independent voice as a storyteller.
 Join our global community to hone your craft, network with other creators, and develop career strategies to help you navigate the film and television industry.

 Learn the steps for developing a feature documentary--from conception and prep through production--with accomplished documentary filmmakers as your guides.
 In this live, online course, you will develop a compelling proposal for potential funders of your project.

-In class sessions, you will analyze clips from multiple documentary films, complete interactive exercises, discuss core concepts, and hear from a panel of documentary funders who will share their insights and answer your questions.
+In class sessions, you will analyze clips from multiple documentary films, complete interactive exercises, and discuss core concepts.
 Designated homework, reviewed by your course advisor, is designed to move your project idea through to a polished draft of a funding proposal.
 The course concludes with a one-on-one mentoring session with your advisor focused on your project.